videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

       //Do initial Canvas Paint
       drawCanvas()

-      //When Video is ready we will start PIP mode pipVideo.onloadedmetadata = () => {
+      //When Video is ready we will start PiP mode pipVideo.onloadedmetadata = () => {
         pipVideo.requestPictureInPicture();
       };
       await pipVideo.play();
       //highlight-end
     } else {
-      alert("PIP is not supported by your browser");
+      alert("PiP is not supported by your browser");
     }
   };
   return ...;